Utkarshdubey07/Utkarshdubey07/README.md

 Here are some ideas to get you started:
 - 👋 Hi, I’m @utkarshdubey07
-- 🔭 I’m currently working on Web Development
+- 🔭 I’m currently working on Web Development and Machine Learning
-- 🌱 I’m currently learning Python/Java
+- 🌱 I’m currently learning Python
 - 💬 Ask me about football/F1
-- 📫 How to reach me: utkarshdubeycr7@gmail.com
+- 📫 How to reach me: utkarshdubeyrk@gmail.com